 LEGAL ASSISTANCE

 Secure your legal rights today.
 If you need help filing a claim, our lawyers can represent you with no out-pocket expenses.
 Talk to a lawyer for free: 1-858-551-2090.
-The attorneys at Pines Salomon Injury Lawyers, APC are San Diego’s experts in personal injury.
+The attorneys at Pines Salomon Injury Lawyers, LLP are San Diego’s experts in personal injury.
 Our attorneys can help you get the compensation you deserve.
 Call today.